 They provide both privacy and decor without taking up extra space or needing to worry about electrical, plumbing, or vents on the other side.

 Here are some of my favorite ways that barn doors have been used in interior design in some amazing homes.

 Barn doors can be an amazing feature in the right location

-We believe that architectural elements, like barn doors are like clothes, if tastefully done they will be timeless.
+We believe that architectural elements, like barn doors, are like clothes, if tastefully done they will be timeless.
 It depends on the style of the house and surrounding rooms.
 It can work extremely well or end up being a disaster.
-Whether one dates a home has to do with the style of door rather than its operating design.
+Whether one dates a home has to do with the style of the door rather than its operating design.
 But that’s true of typical hinged doors, too.

 Barn Door Track Systems

 Barn Doors use a new type of barn door track system that allows the doors to be hung on the outside of the wall so that they are visible while opened or closed.
 They are not like a pocket door that actually slides inside of the wall.
 There are some limitations to closing and locking them.
 They do not slide over top of the casings like a regular hinged door so there will be gaps.
 The doors can be locked from the inside using a wide variety of locks but not the typical kind.
 The simple solution is a hook and eye latch similar to what is often found on fence gates.
 It is important to make sure the latch is installed in a way that would not be difficult to operate due to the offset nature of the door panel to the wall.

 Here are a few sites that specialize in Barn Door Hardware www.postframeaccessories.com www.FlatTrackHardware.com